karxg/AirBnB_clone/README.md

 - Updating attributes of objects.
 - Deleting objects.

+## Usage

+Once the console application is running, you can use the following commands:

+- quit: Exit the program.
+- create [class_name]: Create a new instance of the specified class.
+- show [class_name] [instance_id]: Display details of a specific instance.
+- destroy [class_name] [instance_id]: Delete a specific instance.
+- all [class_name] or all: Display details of all instances or of a specific class.
+- update [class_name] [instance_id] [attribute_name] [attribute_value]: Update attributes of a specific instance.
+- count [class_name]: Count the number of instances of a specific class.
+- clear: Clear the console screen.

+## Contributing

+Contributions to the HBNB Project are welcome!
+To contribute, follow these steps:

+Fork the repository.
+Create a new branch (git checkout -b feature/your-feature).
+Make your changes.
+Commit your changes (git commit -am 'Add new feature').
+Push to the branch (git push origin feature/your-feature).
+Create a new pull request.

 ## Learning Objectives

 By completing this project, we'll gain knowledge and skills in the following areas: